 Elzada Clover and Lois Jotter

-Dr. Elzada Clover and graduate student Lois Jotter were the two first women that are documented to have successfully made it down the Colorado river.
+Dr. Elzada Clover and graduate student Lois Jotter were the two first women who are documented to have successfully made it down the Colorado River.
 According to the National Park Service, Elzada wanted to make a trip to identify different plant species throughout the inner canyon.
-At the time Elzada worked as a botanist for the University of Michigan and Lois had previously worked in Yosemite as a National Park Service naturalist.
-The women traveled 660 miles over 43 days, from Green River, Utah to Lake Mead, with the goal to identify different plant species throughout the inner canyon.
-Their crew consisted of Colorado River boatman Norman Nevills, geologist Don Harris, artist Bill Gibson, and graduate student Eugene Atkinson.
-Their trip was a success with Elzada and Lois having identified five different plant zones and over fifty species, which included four previously unidentified species.
+At the time, Elzada worked as a botanist for the University of Michigan and Lois had previously worked in Yosemite as a National Park Service naturalist.
+The women traveled 660 miles over 43 days, from Green River, Utah to Lake Mead, with the goal of identifying different plant species throughout the inner canyon.
+The crew consisted of Colorado River boatman Norman Nevills, geologist Don Harris, artist Bill Gibson, and graduate student Eugene Atkinson.
+Overall the trip was a success with Elzada and Lois having identified five different plant zones and over fifty species, which included four previously unidentified species.
 Their survey remains the only comprehensive study of plant life in the riparian ecosystem before Glen Canyon Dam altered the landscape.

 Quotes: